-Person/Juristic person who may have conflict Characteristics and detail of the Value of related trans actions (in tho Necessity and reasonableness of the
+Person/Juristic person who may have conflict /Nature of business Characteristics and detail of the transaction Value of related transactions ( in thousand baht ) Necessity and reasonableness of the transaction

-/Nature of business transaction transaction

-31 December 2 31 December 2020
+31 December 2020 31 December 20 21

 Y.S.S.
 (Thailand) company limited.
 Service income 3.90 0.00 The company provides sea freight

-- A company that Mrs. Kalyaporn Grandlink provided services to Account receivables - re lated parties Account receivables - relate d parties management services to Y.S.S.
+- A company that Mrs. Kalyaporn Grandlink provided services to Account receivables - r elated parties Account receivables - rela ated parties management services to Y.S.S.

 Panmarereng , who is an independent Y.S.S.
 (Thailand) company Principal amount 0.00 Principal amount 0.00 (Thailand) Co., Ltd., a service provider.

 director of the Company , is a director limited.
 Increase 4.17 Increase 0.00 Production of motorcycle shock

 - Engages in the business of manufacturing Decrease (4.17) Decrease (0.00) absorbers by Y.S.S (Thailand) Co.,

 motorcycle shock absorbers Balance 0.00 Balance 0.00 Ltd., with Mrs. Kanyaporn Panmareng

 as a director. which has a service

 charge between them It is considered

 as income and cost of doing business.

 including freight for transportation and

 the service fee for the transportation

 ceremony The company has the same

 pricing policy and trading conditions as

 charged to other customers.

 Audit Committee's opinion

-Because the service provided by Y.S.S.
+Because the service provided by

-(Thailand) Co., Ltd. is in accordance
+Y.S.S.
+(Thailand) Co., Ltd. is in

-with normal trading conditions. same as
+accordance with normal trading

-other customers
+conditions. same as other customers

 Therefore, it should be considered to

 proceed in accordance with the

-aforementioned list.
+I aforementioned list.